vriteio/vrite/apps/docs/src/content/docs/3-writing-in-vrite-editor.md

 slug: content-editor
 ---

 The content editor is the core part of Vrite — this is where you can create your next technical masterpiece.
-And, thanks to all the features, formatting options and content blocks Vrite supports - it should be a breeze!
+And, thanks to all the features, formatting options, and content blocks Vrite supports - it should be a breeze!

 ## Editing Menus